 - Feng Shui principles recommend against it, with some exceptions.

 This home office desk layout is another that has many possibilities.
 After all, if you don’t restrict yourself to walls, corners, or windows, the desk setup ideas become endless.

 Having your desk at an angle that lets you see into another room or has a sight of the door can make you feel less isolated.
 Depending on how you place it, you can also make excellent use of artificial and natural lights while avoiding screen glare.

-Pros and Cons of Placing Desk At an Angle
+Pros of Placing Desk At an Angle

 - This home office desk layout lets you get creative with its positioning.

 - It makes you feel less isolated in most cases.